Verca/tic-tac-toe/README.md

 - [redux-observable examples](doc/reduxObservableExamples.md) - It contains a list of most common use cases of epics.
 It should help you create your epics when you are developing your app.

-## Couple of things you should know
+## Highlights of this boilerplate
+### Rendering speed
 - It uses [ImmutableJS](https://facebook.github.io/immutable-js/) for representing the application state (see [module documentation](doc/module.md#reducers-directory)).
 This comes with useful things like:
   - Nobody can change your state out of nowhere.
 Only in reducers
   - It will make react render faster! ( anytime you place this [module.md#shouldcomponentupdate](doc/module.md#shouldcomponentupdate) to your component).
-    - that's because then it will just compare references instead of doing deep equals on structures
+    - because it will compare references instead of doing deep equals on structures

-- Except from module specific styles (which are name-spaced).
-There is also a folder to place your global styles at this directory `assets`.
+### Independence
+It's robust againts accidental owerwrites and unexpected name collisions
   - All actions are name-spaced.
-This will avoid collision when someone accidentally names action like you.
+This will avoid collision when someone accidentally names action in the same way.
+    - Reducers example: When two people in different modules name their action "LOAD_LIST", your reducers will ignore actions from other module (unless you specificaly import them from action file of that module)
+    - Epics have the same principal as reducers - you will listen only to imported actions.
   - Every reducer has it's own part of the application state (nobody will rewrite your part of state unless they do so from your module).
+  - State structure is strictly defined in the file `moduleState.js` in every module.
+In case anybody want's to add some other property, it needs to be defined in there.
+  - Every module has it's own namespaced styles (no collisions).

+### Other
+- Styles:
+  - There is also a folder to place your global styles at this directory `assets` if you need them (aside from local module styles).